bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 sub-<label>[_ses-<label>]_task-<label>[_run-<index>]_meg.ds>
 ```

-CTF’s data storage is therefore via directories containing multiple files.
+CTF's data storage is therefore via directories containing multiple files.
 The
-files contained within a .ds directory are named such that they match the parent
+files contained within a .ds directory are named such that they match the
-directory, but conserve the original file extension (e.g., `.meg4`, `.res4`,
+parent directory, but preserve the original file extension (e.g., `.meg4`,
-etc.).
-The renaming of CTF datasets SHOULD be done using the CTF newDs
+`.res4`, etc.).
+The renaming of CTF datasets SHOULD be done with a specialized
-command-line application.
+software such as the CTF newDs command-line application or [MNE-BIDS](https://github.com/mne-tools/mne-bids).

 Example: